This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage or prevent a pseudoaneurysm:

-- Limit activity if the pseudoaneurysm has not ruptured.
+- Limit activity as directed.
 Your healthcare provider may want to monitor the pseudoaneurysm for up to 4 weeks to see if it closes.
-He may tell you to limit your activity to lower your risk for rupture.
+He or she may tell you to limit your activity to lower your risk for rupture.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause blood vessel and lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.